-Protecting student data is an incredibly when it comes to cybersecurity and school districts working with an alternative transportation vendor.
+Protecting student data is an incredible responsibility when it comes to cybersecurity and school districts working with an alternative transportation vendor.
 With that being said, ALC Schools takes cybersecurity very seriously, ensuring student data and its overarching technology are fully protected.

 In this episode of our Focus on the One Series, Abi Studer interviews ALC’s Chief Technology Officer Bryan Glenn and Security Administrator Brian Kwiecinski on the topic of student data protection in light of Cybersecurity Awareness Month.

 Abi Studer (AS): Hi, I’m Abi Studer with ALC.
 Today I have Bryan Glenn, ALC’s CTO, and Brian Kwiecinski, our security administrator.
 They’re joining me to talk about cybersecurity – especially as it relates to student data.
 Thank you Bryan and Brian for joining me today.